solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 Prolog is now over 50 years old and most people know it from some university course on logic programming.
-Despite its relative obscurity outside logic programming Prolog can be used as a general purpose programming language and implementations exist for most environments (either natively or through JavaScript).
+Despite its relative obscurity outside logic programming Prolog can be used as a general-purpose programming language and implementations exist for most environments (either natively or through JavaScript).

 In this post, I will focus on using Definite Clause Grammars (DCGs) for parsing and interpreting a